Python vs. R vs. SAS – which tool should I learn for Data Science?

 SAS has decent functional graphical capabilities.
 However, it is just functional.
 Any customization on plots are difficult and requires you to understand intricacies of SAS Graph package.

-R has the most advanced graphical capabilities among the three.
+R has highly advanced graphical capabilities along with Python.
 There are numerous packages which provide you advanced graphical capabilities.

 SAS – 3